 Once connected, data can be transferred using radio waves.
 Much like a radio, data travels through the air using a specific frequency, so both devices must be tuned into the same frequency to communicate.
 Just like clock speed, these frequencies are measured in Hertz (usually Megahertz), with each frequency called a channel.

 In order to connect to a channel, the network interface card (NIC) inside the mobile device must be capable of connecting to the same or higher frequency as the WAP.
 It is for this reason that certain devices will not discover some networks.
-Because of this, some wireless routers will broadcast two separate WiFi networks: one 2G (slower) and one 5G (faster).
+Because of this, some wireless routers will broadcast two separate WiFi networks: one 2G (slower – run at 2.4GHz) and one 5G (faster – run at 5GHz).
+It is important not to confuse these with mobile broadband where the G stands for generation.

-There is quite a significant difference between the twofrequencies, however if ther were too similar, there could be crosstalk between the networks, also known as bleed.
-This is where the signal from one signal interferes electrically with another causing data corruption.
+There is quite a significant difference between the two frequencies.
+The reason for such a difference is to avoid an issue known as crosstalk between the networks, this is also known as bleed.
+Within a network, crosstalk is where the data transmission from one signal interferes with another causing data corruption.
 The best way to prevent this is to use standards keeping each frequency sufficiently separate.
+This is an issue that is more often seen in wired parallel data transmission.